nuxeo/nuxeo-ui-elements/viewers/pdfjs/README.md

 The PDF.js viewer is built from the [PDF.js](https://github.com/mozilla/pdf.js/) GitHub repository and integrated into the current directory.

-The current version is built from the [v2.0.943](https://github.com/mozilla/pdf.js/releases/tag/v2.0.943) tag.
+The current version is built from the [v2.12.313](https://github.com/mozilla/pdf.js/releases/tag/v2.12.313) tag (ES5 compatible).

 ## How to Update